Adobe ® Lightroom’s Develop Module explained

 A short key to getting some good starting point for these six settings is to <Shift>-Doubleclick on the Setting’s name.

 Exposure and Contrast

 The white parts of your subject should, of course, be white in your photo as well.
-Say, you would take images of a bride in her white dress, it should look white, not dirty-grey, right?
-The White slider can, to a degree, save you from burned out whites as well as from grayish looking brides’ dresses.
+Say, you would take images of a bride in her white dress; it should look white, not dirty-grey, right?
+The White slider can, to a degree, save you from burned-out whites as well as from grayish looking brides’ dresses.

 In this little example, the most noticeable effect is the brightening of the sky.
 Also, if you look carefully at the histogram, you can see that it has changed too.

 The Shadows slider effects, how could it be different, the shadows of the image.
-In the case of this example, it brightens the rocks a little and adds detail to the photo.
+In this example, it brightens the rocks a little and adds detail to the photo.
 At first, the result might look as if you now had an overexposed photo, but we address this problem with the Highlights slider in the next step.

 It should not come as a surprise that the Highlights slider affects the highlights in the image.
 Yea, I am sincerely sorry that it won’t bake cookies for you now…